oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 ### 4.3.3 Configure Repository

 The following branching scheme has been worked out to facilitate the configuration control of work products developed by the OpenC2 TC.
-The three branches in the repo are intended to organize the work as follows:
+The two branches in the repo are intended to organize the work as follows:

 * The *Working* branch contains the newest content for the work product, material that is actively being developed, and subject to potentially frequent and significant change.
 Contributors to the work product should target their inputs to the Working branch.

-* The *Releases* branch contains incremental releases of the work product, identified as "Working Drafts", as described in Section 3.2 above.
-When the editors wish to release a WD, the current contents of the Working branch are merged into the Releases branch, a release is created, and the release files are uploaded to OASIS.
-Working drafts may or may not receive TC approval as CSDs.
+Working Draft (WD) versions of the work product are identified using the GitHub Release feature, and the WD content is uploaded to the TC's document store at OASIS .

 * The *Master* branch contains TC approved CS and OASIS Standard versions of the work product.
 The Master branch is initially populated with the starter document template supplied by OASIS.
 Until the first CS is approved, the Master branch will only contain the template rather than a complete version of the work product.

 ![Work Product Repo Branching Concept](images/versioning-concept.png)
 ### Figure 2: Work Product Repository Branching Concept

-The diagram assumes a Committee Specification has been approved (the v1.0 document) and work is proceeding on a future version (the v1.1 document).
-For a new work product the `master` branch would be populated with the OASIS-supplied template, and then the `release` and `working` branches created in succession so that the template is available in the `working` branch as the starting point.
+Figure 2 assumes a Committee Specification has been approved (the v1.0 document) and work is proceeding on a future version (the v1.1 document).
+For a new work product, as shown in Figure 1, above, the `master` branch would be populated with the OASIS-supplied template, and then the `working` branches created so that the template is available in the `working` branch as the starting point.
 Note that this branching strategy is intended for the _work product_ managed in the repo.
 There may be reasons to make changes directly to the Master branch, such as to update the information in the repo's README.md file.

 * [Diagram Source (Original Google Draw File)](https://docs.google.com/drawings/d/1cJDmBxwaSZnGhqCZqz2O5XaXuxOIU3XMP5caE9o_Gzo/edit)